Brockenhurst

 The Domesday Book shows records of four Saxon manors in what is now the Brockenhurst area.
 One of these manors, Broceste, is what gives the village its name.
 Another, Brochelie, was situated in a spot that is now The Watersplash Hotel.

-The railway arrived in Brockenhurst in the nineteenth century, making the village a popular place for tourists.
+The railway arrived in Brockenhurst in the nineteenth century, making the village a popular place for visitors, making travelling to the New Forest from London, and even further afield, an easy process!

 Brockenhurst has an interesting military past and in WWI was the location of hospitals for injured Indian and New Zealand soldiers.
 During WWII, what is now Balmer Lawn Hotel was often used as a Divisional HQ and was the location of many meetings between Generals Montgomery and Eisenhower as they planned the D-Day Landings.
 In 1944, ancient oak trees in the village hid military as they gathered to do battle in Normandy.